johanbook/docs/docs/security/vulnerabilities/xss.md

 **Cross site scripting** (**XSS**) is an attack where one runs a script (typically JavaScript) in another user's browser.
 This can happen if user inputs are not correctly sanitized and then displayed back to users.

-XSS can be used for
+It can be used for

 - stealing stored data in browser local storage
 - steal cookies (unless they are server-side read-only)